eslint/eslint/docs/developer-guide/nodejs-api.md

 ### Linter#defineParser

 Each instance of `Linter` holds a map of custom parsers.
-If you want to define a parser programmaticaly you can add this function with the name of the parser as first argument and the parser object (having either `parseForESLint` or `parse` as keys) as second argument.
+If you want to define a parser programmatically you can add this function with the name of the parser as first argument and the parser object (having either `parseForESLint` or `parse` as keys) as second argument.

 If during linting the parser is not found it will fallback to `require(parserId)`.